jeanettesa/ctf-writeups/2020/DownUnderCTF/in_a_pickle/in_a_pickle.md

 ## Solving the challenge
-The data contain a pickled (serialized) Python object.
+The `data` file contains a pickled (serialized) Python object.
 Pickling converts a Python object hierarchy into a byte stream, while unpickling is the reverse process.
-To solve the challenge we need to unpickle (deserialize) the object, using the `pickle.load(file, *, fix_imports=True, encoding='ASCII', errors='strict')` method, to read the flag.
+To solve the challenge we need to unpickle (deserialize) the object, using the `pickle.load(file, *, fix_imports=True, encoding='ASCII', errors='strict')` method.

-Unpickle `data` file into a variable (`content`):
+Unpickle `data` file into a variable `content`:

 ```
 import pickle